The truth may be that we are in for a longer ride than we optimistically expect.

 8. Focus on quality

-Jack Welsh decided that General Electric should only be in a business in which it could be #1 or #2.
-If they could not, they got out of the business.
+Jack Welsh decided that General Electric should only be in a business that could be #1 or #2.
+If they could not, they got out of business.
 This is a good model to apply to your focus on quality.
-Focus on those things that your business does the best.
-Spend your energies improving those things, and consider dropping products or services where you don’t – or can’t reasonably – offer the best.
+Focus on the things your business does best.
+Spend your energies improving those things, and consider dropping products or services where your business cannot compete effectively.
+Quality over quantity can be a difference-maker when resources are limited.

 9. Protect yourself